bclayto4UT/msr-fission-gas/README.md

 Run dataProcessor.exe and select Option 1 to convert ``F71_output.txt`` into TC input files.
 It has 184 intervals so there should be 184 TC input files created, the first five of which (named ``TC_input1.F90`` through ``TC_input5.F90``) are under the ``sample_problem`` folder.
 On the local machine, those .F90 files must be under the ``thermochimica/test`` directory.

-The following code can be used to run TC on all the input files and have the results printed out in one single result file:
+The following code can be used to run TC on all the input files and have the results printed out in one single result file named ``TC_first_results.txt``:
 ```
 make
 for i in $(seq 1 1 184) # the last number should be how many TC input files there are